Benny254/Simple_Shell/README.md

 - chainchk - check if we should continue chaining based on last status
 - vars_rp - replace vars in the tokenized string

+- _shell - the main shell loop
+- builtincmd - find a builtin command
+- cmd_find - find a command in PATH
+- run_cmd - fork an exec thread to run cmd